apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

-For S3a encryption tests to run correctly, the `fs.s3a.server-side-encryption.key` must be configured in the s3a contract xml file with a AWS KMS encryption key arn as this value is different for each AWS KMS.
+For S3a encryption tests to run correctly, the `fs.s3a.server-side-encryption.key` must be configured in the s3a contract xml file or `auth-keys.xml` file with a AWS KMS encryption key arn as this value is different for each AWS KMS.
+Please note this KMS key should be created in the same region as your S3 bucket.
+Otherwise, you may get `KMS.NotFoundException`.

 Example: